Online publishing platform Verst adds tools for paywalls and prettier websites

 A new transportation-focused fund just landed $120 million from a wide range of transport companies

-Recently-launched publishing platform Verst released a big update today, with new features like a homepage builder, new pricing and support for subscription paywalls.
+Recently launched publishing platform Verst released a big update today, with new features like a homepage builder, new pricing and support for subscription paywalls.

 CEO AJ Frank told us that his team’s goal was to create a blogging platform with optimization and analytics already built in.
-So there’s the core editing interface, but also tools that allow you to do things like A/B test headlines and get notifications you when an old post is seeing a spike in traffic.
+So there’s the core editing interface, but also tools that allow you to do things like A/B test headlines and get notifications when an old post is seeing a spike in traffic.

-Since the initial launch, Verst has been adding new features like support for advertising, but Frank said Verst 2.0 includes two additions — the homepage builder and paywall support — that “feel so different” that he wanted to “demarcate” the new product from the old one.
+Since the initial launch, Verst has been adding new features, like support for advertising, but Frank said Verst 2.0 includes two additions — the homepage builder and paywall support — that “feel so different” that he wanted to “demarcate” the new product from the old one.

-“Maybe someone who had looked us at three months ago will come back and take another look,” he said.
+“Maybe someone who had looked at us three months ago will come back and take another look,” he said.

 The homepage builder might not sound all that unusual, but in Frank’s view, it’s the most important addition to the product.
-By allowing users to create a beautiful front page to their site, Verst is becoming less “blog-centric” and more of “a fully-functioning website builder,” he said.
+By allowing users to create a beautiful front page to their site, Verst is becoming less “blog-centric” and more of “a fully functioning website builder,” he said.

 Frank added that Verst has been heavily user testing the homepage builder to find “the balance between tons of customization and making it intuitively easy to use.”
 You can see a sample homepage here.